|Nothing Events are Scheduled Until the Outdoor Season of 2016

-So that all our young people can be reached early enough to Make a Difference !!
+So that all our young people can be reached early enough to actually Make a Difference !!

-Peter Rabbit, or Gulliver's & Sinbad's travels.
-When there wasn't a good book handy he would make
+Peter Rabbit, or Gulliver & Sinbad's travels.
+When there wasn't a good book handy, he would make

-something up that was as good as the originals.
+something up that was as good as many originals.
 We always looked forward to our summers and

 the long camping trips we took into the northern parts of New York State.
-There were always
+There were friends

-other young people to share these adventures with, especially the campfires at night.
+and other families to share these adventures with... especially the campfires at night.

-I can always remember the taste of those roasted marshmallows and the sweet smell of the white
+I will always remember the taste of those roasted marshmallows and the sweet smell of the white